 Italian ladies are now firmly established of the forefront of Italian cinema.
 Check out our review of Laura Bispuri’s Daughter of Mine, which premiered earlier this year in Berlin and also stars the chameleonic Alba Rohrwacher.
 Both movies provide fascinating and realistic insight into the impoverished South of Italy.
 Roberto Rossellini would be extremely proud of these talented ladies.

-Happy as Lazzaro premieres at the 71st Cannes International Film Festival, when this piece was originally written.
+Happy as Lazzaro premiered at the 71st Cannes International Film Festival in 2018, when this piece was originally written.
 It received a rousing ovation.
-It premieres in the UK a part of the BFI London Film Festival taking place between October 10th and the 21st.
+It’s out in cinemas across the UK on April 5th (2019)